family

 In today’s busy world, many parents feel that they don’t spend as much time as they would like to with their family, which means that long surveys or location-based focused groups probably won’t be as appealing as quick tasks that they can carry out on the go.
 It gives them a perfect opportunity to take part without having to worry about childcare costs or too much disruption to their lives.
 And because this demographic loves to share stories and advice, by allowing them to log on to an online community as and when is convenient to them, you can ensure you get a willing, engaged audience and – in our experience – richer content as a result.

 If you are considering face-to-face methodologies such as focus groups or in-home interviews, you’ll need to think about what times will work well for your audience.
-If they have school-age children then day time before the afternoon school run could work well, or if you are targeting working parents, outside of office hours is probably best.
-If you want to reach out to parents with younger children, you will need to be sympathetic to childcare issues as well.

-Understand the needs of this demographic
+Understand the Needs of this Demographic

 Ensure that you consider that when conducting market research with parents, flexibility is essential.
 They may also let you down at the last moment – not through unreliability but simply the unpredictability of being a parent.
 A sick child or being let down by childcare could lead to no-shows, so be sympathetic and don’t add to their stress.
 Including an extra over-recruit for your research could be a good idea where numbers are critical.